Nonoose/pyViCare-domoticz/README.md

 To use PyViCare, every user has to register and create their private API key.
 Follow these steps to create your API key:

 1. Login to the [Viessmann Developer Portal](https://developer.viessmann.com/start.html) with your existing ViCare username from the ViCare app.
-2. Go to My Dashboard, which should open https://app.developer.viessmann.com/
+2. Go to "My Dashboard", which should open https://app.developer.viessmann.com/
 3. Navigate to API Keys.
 4. Create a new OAuth client using following data:
    * Name: PyViCare